Abraham-Nispel/hello-world/README.md

 This project is to learn GitHub
 Hello

-This is me just practising a new software again (not a bid deal)
+This is me just practising a new software again (not a big deal)